Post updated on June 7, 2026.

 In Summary

-At Oxymoron AG, we believe responsible pleasure is possible.
+At Oxymoron AG, we believe informed, lower-risk use is possible.

 Our decision to offer hexyl and pentyl nitrite blends is based on three guiding principles: